 What is Land and Buildings Transaction Tax?

 LBTT is a form of taxation governed by the Land and Buildings Transaction Tax (Scotland) Act 2013.
-It applies to residential land and buildings, both freehold and leasehold, which are purchased or transferred in exchange for payment.
-If this tax applies, you must submit an LBTT return to Revenue Scotland, otherwise, you could face a penalty.
-Even if no tax payment is due, the LBTT return must still normally be submitted.
+It applies to commercial and residential land and buildings, both freehold and leasehold, which are purchased or transferred in exchange for payment.
+If this tax applies to a purchase you make, you must submit an LBTT return to Revenue Scotland or you could face penalties.
+An LBTT return must usually still be submitted even if no tax payment is due.

 -